seanliu9/home/index.md

     </div>
     <div class="timeline-details">
       <ul>
-        <li>Implemented random forest and gradient boosting models to predict the conditions of urban forests and their impact on public health</li>
+        <li>Implemented random forest, gradient boosting, and neural network models to predict the conditions of urban forests and their impact on public health</li>
         <li>Created interactive visualizations displaying the status and diversity of trees around the United States</li>
         <li><a href="team004poster.pdf" target="_blank">Poster</a> and <a href="https://github.com/sliu750/CSE-6242-Team-Project" target="_blank">GitHub repo</a></li>
       </ul>